Before you begin: Prepare for Konvoy CLI upgrade

 After the upgrade command completes, you can start using the new Konvoy version.

-It is recommended to upgrade to the newest supported version of Kubernetes, set
+Upgrade to the newest supported version of Kubernetes.
+Set

-If you use Kommander, you need to change the
+If you use Kommander, you must set the

 The version of Konvoy is now